SteveCaine/MBTA-RestKit/README.md

 This repository contains code that demonstrates how to access the Boston MBTA's new [RESTful web service](http://www.mbta.com/rider_tools/developers/) for information about the public transit agency's routes and services.

 It uses the open-source [RestKit](https://github.com/RestKit/RestKit) library to access the public API provided by version 2 of the MBTA's web service.
-The included demo app uses this library to execute five of the 20 separate queries provided by the MBTA service.
+The included demo app uses this library to execute the first five of the 20 queries provided by the MBTA service.

 It also uses the [RKXMLReaderSerialization](https://github.com/RestKit/RKXMLReaderSerialization) and the [XML-to-NSDictionary](https://github.com/blakewatters/XML-to-NSDictionary) open source libraries to support parsing responses delivered as XML rather than JSON (when the compile-time flag 'CONFIG_useXML' is set to a non-zero value in file "MBTA-APIs-Prefix.pch").